Papers of James Paget

 Date1832-1901

-He was admitted a Member of the Royal College of Surgeons of England, in 1836, and a Fellow in 1843.
-At the Royal College of Surgeons he prepared the catalogue of the pathological specimens contained in the Hunterian Museum, between 1846 and 1849.
-He was Arris and Gale Professor of Anatomy and Surgery from 1847-1852; a Member of the Council from 1865-1889; a Vice-President in 1873 and 1874; Chairman of the Midwifery Board in 1874; and President in 1875.
-He was also the representative of the College at the General Medical Council from 1876-1881; Hunterian Orator in 1877; the first Bradshaw Lecturer in 1882, when he took as his subject “Some New and Rare Diseases”; and the first Morton Lecturer on cancer and cancerous diseases in 1887.
+Paget prepared the catalogue of the pathological specimens contained in the Hunterian Museum in intervals between 1846 and 1849.
+At the Royal College of Surgeons of England, he was Arris and Gale Professor of Anatomy and Surgery from 1847 to 1852, a Member of the Council from 1865 to 1889, Vice-President in 1873 and 1874, Chairman of the Midwifery Board in 1874, and President in 1875.
+He was also the representative of the College at the General Medical Council from 1876 to 1881, Hunterian Orator in 1877, the first Bradshaw Lecturer in 1882, when he took as his subject “Some New and Rare Diseases”, and the first Morton Lecturer on cancer and cancerous diseases in 1887.

-He was admitted a Member of the Royal College of Surgeons of England, in 1836, and a Fellow in 1843.
-At the Royal College of Surgeons he prepared the catalogue of the pathological specimens contained in the Hunterian Museum, between 1846 and 1849.
-He was Arris and Gale Professor of Anatomy and Surgery from 1847-1852; a Member of the Council from 1865-1889; a Vice-President in 1873 and 1874; Chairman of the Midwifery Board in 1874; and President in 1875.
-He was also the representative of the College at the General Medical Council from 1876-1881; Hunterian Orator in 1877; the first Bradshaw Lecturer in 1882, when he took as his subject “Some New and Rare Diseases”; and the first Morton Lecturer on cancer and cancerous diseases in 1887.
+Paget prepared the catalogue of the pathological specimens contained in the Hunterian Museum in intervals between 1846 and 1849.
+At the Royal College of Surgeons of England, he was Arris and Gale Professor of Anatomy and Surgery from 1847 to 1852, a Member of the Council from 1865 to 1889, Vice-President in 1873 and 1874, Chairman of the Midwifery Board in 1874, and President in 1875.
+He was also the representative of the College at the General Medical Council from 1876 to 1881, Hunterian Orator in 1877, the first Bradshaw Lecturer in 1882, when he took as his subject “Some New and Rare Diseases”, and the first Morton Lecturer on cancer and cancerous diseases in 1887.

 Scope and ContentPapers of Sir James Paget, [1832-1896], comprising lecture notes from lectures delivered while Paget was Demonstrator of Morbid Anatomy and Lecturer of General Anatomy and Physiology at St. Bartholomew's Hospital between 1839 and 1859.
 The collection also includes a large section of case notes relating to cases treated by Paget and post mortem examination reports also produced by Paget.